jatin-47/BFS-Visual/README.md

-# Breadth First Search-Visual U+1F4FA
+# Breadth First Search-Visual :tv:
 Graphic animation for showing Breadth First Search (BFS) algorithm for finding shortest path from a single source to a single target in action using WinBGIm library in C language for Microsoft Windows users.

 ### Features: